AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-install-cc.md

 ## Prerequisites

-* You must install the Creative Cloud app you wish to use before installing the plugin. <!-- maybe obvious -->
+* You must install the Creative Cloud app you wish to use before installing the plugin.

 ## Install the Workfront for Creative plugin